zentrocdot/Bash/DOCUMENTS/Abbreviations_and_acronyms.md

 | UID                     | User ID                                            |
 | umask                   | User mask                                          |

+<p align="justify">If you like what I present here, and if it helps you above, donate me a cup of coffee.
+I drink a lot of coffee while programming and writing :smiley:.</p>

 <p align="center">I loved the time when you could get also a hamburger for one euro!</p>

 <p align="center">